zakislaboratory/rss-to-mdx/README.md

 ```

 - xml: Path to the XML file containing RSS feed items.
 - out (optional): Output directory for MDX files.
-Default is output in the current directory.
+Defaults to `output/` in the root directory.